-Best Pedal Bike for Kids of 2020
+Best Pedal Bike for Kids

 The Duzy Customs has dual brake styles and comes with a parent handle to help little ones stay upright.
 It has folding pedals for storage and comes with spoke wheels in a variety of different sizes and five different colors.
 It features rubber handgrips and a roller pad on the handlebar.This bike has stiffer forks than the competition and the wheels didn't spin as freely as we'd like.
 However, it is a child's bike and we suspect kids won't notice the difference in performance.
 Overall, it is a flashy and cool looking bike kids are drawn to that works well.

 The Huffy Moto X is a nostalgic throwback bike you'll likely remember from your youth.
 This cool-looking bike comes complete with training wheels, wire-spoke wheels, number plate, folding pedals, rubber handgrips, and two types of brakes.
 It has quick connect parts and is one of the lightest in the group.

 There isn't much to dislike about this bike and compared to the competition, it fared well.
 We imagine some kids won't like the number plate, but this accessory is optional and easy to skip.
 We think this is a good option for parents on a budget or looking for something with a handbrake for prepping for future bikes.